Speech Language Pathology (Speech Language Therapy)

 - Effects of radiation on swallow function

-Our dedicated vocologists (SLPs with special training in voice rehabilitation) have highly specialized expertise in treating the professional voice.
+Our dedicated vocologists (Clinicians with special training in voice rehabilitation) have highly specialized expertise in treating vocal performers and professional voice users.
 We work with actors, singers, performing arts students, teachers, lawyers, and coaches to customize care programs for their specific issue.
 This may range from muscle tension patterns through post-surgery vocal cord healing and recovery.
-We also collaborate closely with our laryngologists and patients’ voice coaches, teachers, and physicians to maximize care and ensure continuation of the gains made in therapy after they return to performing.
+We also collaborate closely with patients, their families, and other dedicated vocologists such as laryngologists, voice coaches, teachers, physical therapists, primary care physicians, rhinologists. neurologists and mental health professionals to maximize care and ensure continuation of the gains made in therapy after they return to performing or working with their increased vocal demands.

 SLP for Swallowing and Airway Disorders